-Dalzell asked if indicators of health for each of the fisheries are being undertaken and if that would be included in a study to generate individual economic reference points for each of the individual fisheries.

-Rodwell replied that while there is no doubt the economic indicator work will begin to provide needed data, there would need to be followup at the national level in terms of developing each of these economic reference points to ensure a link between these two projects.
+Mr. Dalzell asked if indicators of health for each of the fisheries are being undertaken, will that be included in a study to generate individual economic reference points for each of the individual fisheries.
+Mr. Rodwell replied that while there is not doubt the economic indicator work will begin to provide needed data, there would be followup at the national level in terms of developing each of these economic reference points to ensure a link between these two projects.
 Links already exist with work done on other models for economic viability of different fisheries.
 In the Cook Islands, work has been done on economic models from which data could be used in developing economic reference points.
-So, it's not all starting from scratch.
+It's not all starting from scratch.

-Mitchell noted the challenge of getting current prices at the cannery at Pago Pago for such purposes.
-Pamela Maru of the Offshore Fisheries Division for the MMR in Cook Islands reported that the confidentiality contract between the vessel operators and the canneries prevents the cannery from providing price information.
+Mr. Mitchell noted the challenge of getting current prices at the cannery at Pago Pago for such purposes.
+Pamela Maru of the Offshore Fisheries Division for the Ministry of Marine Resources in Cook Islands reported that the confidentiality contract between the vessel operators and the canneries is why the cannery will not provide price information.

-Clarke noted that one can call the cannery to get the current price, the challenge is the broader issue of obtaining a published price from the canneries.
-Research is constrained, in terms of the US government, by internal confidentiality rules.
+Mr. Clarke noted that one can call the cannery to get the current price, the challenge is the broader issue of obtaining a published price from the canneries.
+Research is constrained, in terms of the U.S. government, of our own internal confidentiality rules.

-Dalzell noted that one of the conclusions emerging from the meeting is that biological reference points for managing the Pacific fisheries and the fishery as a whole are perhaps less important than economic reference points.

-Rodwell added that his project is aimed at responding to national requests and they are looking to respond to requests to develop economic reference points.
+Mr. Dalzell noted that one of the conclusions emerging from this meeting is that biological reference points for managing the Pacific fisheries and the fishery as a whole is perhaps less important than economic reference points.
+Mr. Rodwell added that his project is aimed at responding to national requests and they are looking to respond to requests to develop economic reference points.

-Pasisi commented that while he can see the benefit of looking at economic reference points if there is a general recommendation for each of the different countries to do so, but he could not ensure that they could subscribe to it being applied across the board.
+Mr. Pasisi commented that while they can see the benefit of looking at economic reference points, if there is a general recommendation for each of the different countries to do so, he could not ensure that they could subscribe to it being applied across the board.

-Langley noted that in the Fiji situation, what enabled the analysis was that the fishery had gone beyond the point of the maximum economic return.
-So, unless a fishery is pushed beyond the economically-viable level, that relationship cannot be well defined unless parallels to other fisheries where it has occurred are being drawn.
+Mr. Langley noted that in the Fiji situation, what enabled the analysis was that the fishery had gone beyond the point of the maximum economic return.
+So unless a fishery is pushed beyond the economically-viable level, one cannot actually define that relationship very well, unless one tries to draw parallels to other fisheries where it has occurred.
 He added that to make the output from stock assessment meaningful, they have converted biomass trends to actual trends in CPUE for each of the fisheries.
-This provides a framework that fishermen can relate to and, therefore, can make their own judgment calls about the economic level of CPUE.
+This provides a framework that fishermen can relate to and therefore can make their own judgment calls about what is the economic level of CPUE.

-Dalzell asked if the Fiji study was available to the public.
-Rodwell said he believes the report is currently confidential and only accessible by the government of Fiji.
+Mr. Dalzell asked if the Fiji study was available to the public.
+Mr. Rodwell believes that the report is currently confidential to the Government of Fiji.

-5.3 Management Strategies
+Management Strategies

-Based on experiences as chairman of PolyMelan from 1994 to 1995, Colin Brown of the Cook Islands explored several management strategies.
-As a subregional agreement of Polynesia and Melanesia, which included Cook Islands, Fiji, Niue, Samoa, Solomons, Tokelau and Tonga, PolyMelan, which operated from 1994 to 1997, was aimed at establishing multilateral access arrangements, initially with the Taiwan Deep Sea Tuna Boat and Exporters Association.
+Based on experiences as chairman of PolyMelan from 1994-'95, Colin Brown of the Cook Islands explored several management strategies.
+As a combination of Polynesia and Melanesia (and including Cook Islands, Fiji, Niue, Samoa, Solomons, Tokelau and Tonga), PolyMelan, which operated from 1994-'97, was to establish a multilateral access arrangements, initially with the Taiwan Deep Sea Tuna Boat and Exporters Association.

-Brown noted that current management issues are not very different from the concerns facing PolyMelan back in the mid-1990s.
-He notes that there is heightened concern about port-stay enforcement, particularly at Suva and Pago Pago, which are major bases for offloading and transshipment.
+Brown noted that current management issues are not too different from the concerns facing PolyMelan back in the mid-1990s.
+He notes that there is heightened concern about port stay enforcement, particularly at Suva and Pago Pago, which are major bases for offloading and transshipment.
 Current issues include resupply and refueling.